FinnLinxxx/finnlinxxx.github.io/_posts/2020-06-18-NewSystem.md

 # After Ubuntu 20.04 installation

 Log 13.08.2020: Had a little accident Ubuntu-Database wise.
 Had to reinstall first week of August again.
 Things went kind of flawless
+Log 16.09.2020: Had to reinstall, because of Ubuntu 18 and melodic standarization (self-set) for ROS and ROSIA Project.
+Had to remove cloudcompare and  mysql-server from list below.
+Was able to install `$ sudo apt install mysql-server` afterwards.
+To install Cloudcompare use snap `snap install cloudcompare`. `mysql-workbench` konnte ich auch über apt isntallieren.

 First things first
 ```bash